Logiqx/gps-guides/guidance/coros/setup/README.md

 - If you have 3.0508.0 on your APEX Pro or VERTIX you should downgrade to [3.0309.0](https://logiqx.github.io/gps-details/devices/coros/firmware/3.0309.0/install.html).
 - If you have 3.04xx.0 or 3.05xx.0 on your APEX 2 or APEX 2 Pro then you should upgrade to the latest firmware.
-- If you have 3.04xx.0, 3.05xx.0, 3.07xx.0 on VERTIX 2 / VERTIX 2S then you should upgrade to the latest firmware.
+- If you have 3.04xx.0, 3.05xx.0, 3.07xx.0 on VERTIX 2 or VERTIX 2S then you should upgrade to the latest firmware.

 Note: You should re-check your GPS / GNSS settings after every firmware update because they have a tendency to revert back to standard GPS.